svgeesus/EuroMPE/Duophonic/MPU-board.md

 T3.6 ($29.25) had less memory, has 2 DAC outs (not needed here), power draw unspecified (@@measure it) but less than 4.1.
 Unobtainable due to NXP parts shortage, was discontinued along with 3.5, 3.2 and LC!

+Ensure USB cable plugged into the micro-USB (which leads to the panel-mount USB socket) clears the back of the [Gate LED board](./Gate-LED.md).

 ## MIDI

 MIDI hardware spec states < 5mA to turn on, < 2μs rise and fall times.
 Also pin 2 and shield go from not connected, to connected by 100nF caps for RF purposes.